Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/essay.md

 **The production failure.** The worst version of this failure does not happen in a thirty-minute prototyping session.
 A team generates 200 sprites using DALL-E. The sprites look acceptable in Unity's Scene view at default zoom, which compensates for blur by showing the scene at a scale where individual pixels are invisible.
 Three weeks pass.
 They ship a playtest build.
 The feedback is consistent: "the art looks low quality."
 Not retro.
 Not charming.
 Low quality.

-The distinction between "intentionally retro" and "accidentally broken" is, to a player, whether the pixel grid is intact.
-Recovering from this means regenerating every asset through the correct pipeline — not revising prompts.
+The distinction between "intentionally retro" and "accidentally broken" is whether the pixel grid is intact.
+Recovering from this means rebuilding every asset through the correct pipeline.
 Three weeks of iteration on the wrong foundation must be rebuilt on the correct one.

 ---